bakedziti420/js-oop-flower-power/readme.md

 </details>

-*Thought experiment: Maybe we create a different intermediary object, called Bee, which would facilitate cross-pollination and return a new flower?
+**Thought experiment:** *Maybe we create a different intermediary object, called Bee, which would facilitate cross-pollination and return a new flower?
 Flowers don't just bash their heads together and make new flowers in the real world, they need bees!
 What are some methods we could assign to a Bee object?*

 ##Closing Thoughts

-* Why is using a prototype?
+* Why is using a prototype useful?
 * Would you typically put the methods or attributes in the prototype?
 * When would we use static methods?